sg-developer-portal/TechBiz-Documentation-Clone/create_system.md

 - Technical admin can be a public officer or a vendor with a valid organisation email.

-- If the technical admin is a public officer, then the organisation field cannot be edited.
+- If the technical admin is a public officer, then the organisation field is automatically displayed and cannot be edited.

 ![Display technical admin](/images/tech_contact.png)